cursive-team/jubmoji.quest/README.md

 Run `yarn install` in root directory.

-#### Postgres
+#### Postgres & Prisma

+1. Install and run Postgres locally.
-To run the app locally, you must have Postgres running and set the DATABASE_URL env variable to be a URL pointing to your local database.
+2. Set the DATABASE_URL env variable to be a URL pointing to your local database.
+3. Run `npx prisma migrate dev --name [name]` to create a dev migration.
+4. Run `npx prisma generate` to regenerate the prisma client.

 #### Localhost